anilmainali/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 );
 {% endhighlight %}

-The code to take action depending on what is in the variable updated:
+The code to take action depending on what is in the variable updated.

-???
+NOTE: LoadRunner automatically creates the paramName parameter specified.

 <hr />